Remi-C/Remi-C.github.io/_posts/2017-11-11-storing_tools.md

 ### Synthetic stones###
 I also build a storage box for the synthetic stones.
 This storage box is veneered as an exercise, and because I had scraps of veneer.
-The inside is lined with cork, a perfect fit for wet-stones !
+The inside is lined with cork, a perfect fit for wet-stones!

 The most important pieces are the two marble stones that I trued and that are used as flat references.
 Having a flat reference is priceless for truing planes for instance.
 Besides it allows to use abrasive papers to true natural stones.

-Among the many stones, the Shapton 2k is epsecially impressive.
+Among the many stones, the Shapton 2k is especially impressive.
 Hard, wears slowly, yet cut fasts for a water stone.
 ![diamond stones](/img/woodworking/tools/stones/synthetic_stone.jpg)

 ## Design equipment ##

-My design equipment is all new, essentially because of my beginner status and lack of draxing talent.
+My design equipment is all new, essentially because of my beginner status and lack of drawing talent.

-I found a case in the flea market, it was used to store professionnal kitchen knifes (solingen), thus it is sturdy (and ugly ).
+I found a case in the flea market, it was used to store professional kitchen knives (Solingen), thus it is sturdy (and ugly ).
 ![design equipment](/img/woodworking/tools/design/design_hardware_1_storage.jpg)

 [comment]: # (![design equipment](/img/woodworking/tools/design/design_hardware_2_storage.jpg))